edwin-pasaribu/PortfolioProjects/movie_correlation/readme.md

 # Movie correlation

-For movie correlation portofolio using jupyter
+For movie correlation portofolio using jupyter, following tutorial from alextheanalyst youtube channel